programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## Interesting case studies

-Stylometry and/or authorship attribution have been used in countless contexts, employing countless techniques.
+Stylometry and/or authorship attribution have been used in many contexts, employing many techniques.
 Here are but a few interesting case studies:

 * Javier de la Rosa and Juan Luis Suárez look for the author or a famous 16th-century Spanish novel from among a considerable list of candidates.[^19]
 * Maria Slautina and Mikhail Marusenko use pattern recognition on a set of syntactic, grammatical and lexical features, from simple word counts (with part-of-speech tagging) to various types of phrases, in order to establish stylistic similarity between medieval texts.[^20]